XinyueZ/image-transition-sample/README.md

 ====

 ## Learning how to make transitions on images, objects to show "list"-"detail".

+One of the cornerstones of Material design is meaningful motion between screens.
+Lollipop introduced support for these animations in the form of the transitions framework, which allows us to animate transitions between Activities and Fragments.

+However under Lollipop we should do some tricks to make it "compat".

 #### Project with sampe codes, you can use what worth.

 - "thumbnail" means meta-data from image-view on "list", inc. "left", "top", "width" and "height".